 The Arca Adapter Plate is used to provide a low profile, secure method to mount an Arca Clamp to StackShot.
-If you have already have a quick release plate on your camera using the Arca adapter plate and clamp on the StackShot rail makes it extremely fast and easy to add and remove the StackShot rail from your tripod stack.
-The animated picture below shows how to mount the clamp.
+If you have already have a quick release plate on your camera then using the Arca adapter plate and a clamp on the StackShot rail makes it extremely fast and easy to add and remove the StackShot rail from your tripod stack.
+The animated picture below shows how the system fits together.
 All of the bolts and Allen keys required to attach the adapter plate to StackShot and to attach the quick release clamp to the adapter plate are included.
-The quick release clamp and plate are available from suppliers like Wimberley, Really Right Stuff or Hejnar.
+We offer a Quick Release Clamp or the adapter plate is also compatible with third party clamps by suppliers like like Wimberley, Really Right Stuff or Hejnar.

 The adapter plate has many different mounting options to make it compatible with many of the Arca compatible clamps on the market.
 You can download the bolt pattern for the adapter plate here.
 For many Arca Clamps it is possible to mount the clamp from the top of the adapter plate, the adapter plate also allows for rotating the clamp this allows the camera to be mounted by either the lens foot or the base of the camera.

 The dovetail machined into the base of StackShot is designed so you can use the Arca Clamp that is mounted on your tripod to hold StackShot without having to purchase another quick release plate.

 Pictured left is a Wimberley C-12 Quick release clamp attached to the Arca Adapter Plate in both orientations.

 Pictured left is a Really Right Stuff B2 Pro L Quick release clamp attached to the Arca Adapter Plate with multiple screws from the bottom of the plate.